-CC&P, operated by Westport resident Janice Flynn, has been in business about 13 years, Lebedevitch say.
+CC&P, operated by Westport resident Janice Flynn, has been in business about 13 years, Lebedevitch says.
 She said corporate gifts there range from $50 to $300 per person.
-So a company that wants to give a gift to 50 of its most valued customer could spend more than $10,000.
+So a company that wants to give a gift to 50 of its most valued customers could spend more than $10,000.

 But how does a corporate client measure the success of a gift, regardless of the motive behind it?

 “About the only way you can do that,” Lebedevitch said, “is to see if the volume of business you do with that customer stays status quo, or if it’s grown.”

 Jack Pollina, vice president of Rye Brook, N.Y.-based Hoeing & Co., a brokerage firm, said he has no trouble measuring the success of the gifts his company gives.